|

 the convoy and Capt J Crombie of HMS BRAMBLE became senior officer of

+the escort.
 CLICK HERE for Bramble's Report on

 Convoy PQ15